csc302-spring-2021/proj-DaTeam/docs/phase1/arch.md

 > Slice the app.
 Describe the main client and server components and identify the middleware you intend to use to build each.

-We divided our project into three major groups:
+We divided our project into three major packages:

 - **Shared**: Contains types, data structures, and utilities shared by both frontend and backend applications
 - **Frontend**: A React app bootstrapped using [Create React App](https://create-react-app.dev/) that communicates via HTTP requests with the REST API exposed by the Backend service
 - **Backend**: An Express-based REST API that returns JSON data and uses a Postgres database as a persistent storage layer

+## Shared

+In the shared package, we have our shared Typescript types, serializer, and validator.
+These are used to ensure that both our frontend and backend agree on the structure of data passed between them via HTTP.

 ## Frontend